Skip to main content

 You know that sinking feeling when you're watching a winning trade turn into a loser?
 You're up 50 points, then 30, then suddenly you're staring at a red number wondering what just happened.
-That's exactly why trailing take profit exists - it's like having a bodyguard for your profits.
+That's exactly why trailing take profit exists — it acts like a bodyguard for your profits.

 I remember my first few months trading, manually trying to time my exits.
 I'd either chicken out too early and miss huge moves, or get greedy and watch my gains disappear.
 Trailing take profit changed everything for me, and I want to show you exactly how to set it up in Pine Script.